microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     account to deploy.

-4. Access the storage account through the Azure portal and under 'Blob Service / Blobs' click the\
-    '+ Container' button and create a new container (any name) and configure the Public access level to **'Container (anonymous read access for containers and blobs)'**.
+4. Access the storage account through the Azure portal and under 'Blob service' click on Containers.
+Click the '+ Container' button on the top row and create a new container (any name) and configure the Public access level to **'Container (anonymous read access for containers and blobs)'**.
 Anonymous access is not the default and it's unlikely that we will use this for production configurations.
+We are allowing anonymous access just to simplify the requirements for this lab.

-5. Click into your newly created Container.
+5. Click into your newly created Container by clicking on its name.
 Click the 'Upload' button and select your files to upload.

 6. Upload the DemoConfigZip.zip